SimonCropp/Polyfill/contributing.md

 ### Add to the Consume project

 Add a simple usage of the API to the Consume project.
+The usage is there to check it compiles on old runtimes, not correctness.

+Put a usage of polyfilled class method into a method in `Consume.cs` with suffix `_Methods` (e.g. `Stream_Methods` for `Stream` type methods).
+Keep method names in alphabetical order, do not use modifiers.

+If new API is a compiler API (e.g. that polyfilled deconstruct method can be used in foreach loop), put usage into *Compiler Features* region.